 The houses are built in traditional Ladakhi fashion using sun baked mud bricks and wooden beams made of poplar and willow.
 This has then been plastered with traditional white clay making the houses feel light and airy.
-Nearly all the rooms have western ensuite bathrooms and the bedrooms have been furnished to a very high standard offering amazing beds, a chest of drawers and a ‘chettai’ mat floor.
-All the houses have cosy living rooms with Ladakhi cushions, coffee tables and a small library.
+Nearly all the rooms have western en-suite bathrooms and the bedrooms have been furnished to a very high standard offering amazing beds, a chest of drawers and a ‘chettai’ mat floor.
+All the houses have cozy living rooms with Ladakhi cushions, coffee tables and a small library.
 The houses come into their own with delightful roof and sun terraces where you can sit back on wicker furniture with a good book overlooking a part of India that is exclusively yours.

 Facilities at the three village houses include a roof terrace, sun terrace, living room with traditional Ladakhi cushion seating and coffee tables a small library with books and games, and a traditional kitchen/dining room.

 All excursions are included in the cost.
 Houses are based on a fully inclusive basis including all food and alcohol.
-Often refered to as 'little Tibet', Ladakh is located in the far north of the sub-continent at over 3500m and comprises 45,000 sq kms of high altitude desert dominated by snow capped mountains and deep turquoise lakes.
+Often referred to as 'little Tibet', Ladakh is located in the far north of the sub-continent at over 3500m and comprises 45,000 sq kms of high altitude desert dominated by snow capped mountains and deep turquoise lakes.
 This starkly beautiful land is traversed by fast flowing rivers often flanked by lush green oases.
 Walking in this mountainous wilderness is an experience you'll never forget.

-When to travel
+When to go

 Ladakh is open for tourists only during the summer months (May to September) as it is the only season when the passes open.